bihealth/bih-cluster/bih-cluster/docs/connecting/from-external.md

 !!! tip "SSH Key Gotchas"

     You should use separate SSH key pairs for your workstation, laptop, home computer etc.
-    As a reminder, you will have to [register the SSH keys](/connect/submit-key) with your home IT organization.
+    As a reminder, you will have to register the SSH keys with your home IT organization ([MDC](../submit-key/mdc) or [Charite](../submit-key/charite)).
     When using gateway nodes, please make sure to use SSH key agents and agent forwarding (`ssh` flag "`-A`").

 ## For MDC Users

-The general prerequisite is to [register the SSH keys](/connect/submit-key) with MDC IT via "persdb".
+The general prerequisite is to [register the SSH keys](submit-key/mdc.md) with MDC IT via "persdb".

 ### MDC Gateway Node